praekeltfoundation/vumi/docs/intro/tutorial02.rst

 XMPP Transport Worker
 =====================

-Continuing from :doc:`part 1 of this tutorial</intro/tutorial01>`, instead of using the Telnet *transport worker* we'll be using the Vumi builtin XMPP *transport worker* to communicate over Google Talk.
+Continuing from :doc:`part 1 of this tutorial</intro/tutorial01>`, instead of using the Telnet *transport worker* we'll be using Vumi's built-in XMPP *transport worker* to communicate over Google Talk.

 In order to use the XMPP *transport worker* you first need to create a configuration file.